-- 1. A letter dated April 16, 2014 from the Washington Suburban Sanitary Commission (WSSC) stating that the address has had an active WSSC account since January 1, 1951.
-The present meter was installed on February 5, 2002; two previous meters were installed on May 17, 1989 and April 11, 1989.
-WSSC noted that there has been no service interruption since 1999. - 2.
-Prince George's County Multifamily Rental Licenses for 6809 Red Top Road for the years 1970 through 2015 which consistently show six apartments on the property.
-Prince George's County did not require rental licenses prior to 1970. - 3.
-Affidavit of Michael E. Trageser citing property management between 1999 and 2001 and property ownership from 2009 to 2013. - 4.
-Affidavit of Ronald L. Lenkin indicating knowledge of the subject property while managing other Red Top Road properties. - 5.
-M-NCPPC PGAtlas aerial photos of the site covering the period of time from 1965, 1977, 1984, 1988, 1993, 1998, 2007, and 2009.
-Each of these photos shows the existing building located on the site in its present configuration. - 6.
-A Maryland Department of Assessments and Taxation record indicating the structure was built in 1950. - 7.
-A July site plan of the subject property was submitted that contains a comparison of the regulations in effect when the apartments were built to current regulations.
-The site plan shows building locations, setbacks, parking, and pedestrian connections.
+- 1. A letter dated July 2, 2014 from the Washington Suburban Sanitary Commission (WSSC) stating that the service was activated on October 1, 1950.
+WSSC noted that there has been no service interruption since 1995. - 2.
+Prince George's County Multifamily Rental Licenses for 6807 Red Top Road for the years 1970 through 2015 which consistently show six apartments on the property. - 3.
+Affidavit of Michael E. Trageser citing knowledge of the subject property. - 4.
+A Maryland Department of Assessments and Taxation record indicating the structure was built in 1949. - 5.
+Apartment Income and Expense questionnaires for 1999 through 2003 and 2010 through 2013. - 6.
+M-NCPPC PGAtlas aerial photos of the site from 1965 to 2014.
+Each of these photos shows the existing building located on the site in its present configuration. - 7.
+A site plan of the subject property that contains a comparison of the regulations in effect when the apartments were built to current regulations.
+The site plan shows building location, setback, parking, and pedestrian connections.